 - 1 large egg

-- In a medium bowl, whisk together flour, baking soda, salt, ginger, allspice, and pepper.
+- In a medium bowl, whisk together flour, baking soda, salt, ginger, allspice, cinnamon and pepper.

 Adapted from Martha Stewart